 The Working Holiday Maker programme

 Currently, Australiaʼs Working Holiday Maker programme consists of six different visa types.
-These are divided into two sub-classes, each with three different application rounds.
+These are divided into two subclasses, each of which can be applied for three times.

 Working Holiday or Work And Holiday

 There is a "Working Holiday visa" (subclass 417) and a "Work And Holiday visa" (subclass 462).
 Which of these two subclasses can be applied for depends solely on the nationality of the traveller.
 See in the tables below which subclass you can apply for if you have a European nationality.